msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_HTML_File/README.md

 ***

 After reading through the dataset and getting a table of values, we use a few commands to extract basic information.

+data.info()
+data.dtypes
+data.describe()
+data.isnull().sum()
+data.nunique()
+data.Column.value_counts()